Tây Ninh province: Climate

-Tây Ninh has a tropical monsoon climate with two distinct seasons: a dry season from December to April and a rainy season from May to November.
-The temperature remains fairly consistent, with cooler and drier conditions in the early dry season and warmer, more humid weather in the rainy season.
-Daytime temperatures range from 30-34 °C during the wet season and can exceed 38 °C in the dry season, with nighttime temperatures between 23-26 °C. Annual rainfall averages 1800 to 2200 mm.
+Tây Ninh has a tropical monsoon climate with two seasons: a dry season from December to April and a rainy season from May to November.
+There are cooler and drier conditions in the dry season and warmer, more humid weather in the rainy season.
+Daytime temperatures range from 30–34 °C during the wet season and can exceed 38 °C in the dry season, with nighttime temperatures between 23–26 °C. Annual rainfall averages 1800 to 2200 mm.
 The region is less affected by typhoons from June to August due to its inland location and elevation behind the Trường Sơn Range.
-This climate is favorable for various agricultural activities, including fruit cultivation, industrial crops, medicinal plants, and livestock farming.
+This climate is favorable for agricultural activities, including fruit cultivation, industrial crops, medicinal plants, and livestock farming.